The Federal Emergency Management Agency reports

 Don't Use Water

 Electrical fires are class C fires, and your house should be equipped with a type C fire extinguisher to combat small fires.
-This type of fire extinguisher puts out a fire by smothering it with carbon dioxide, thus depriving it of the oxygen it needs for combustion, or by discharging a dry chemical.
+This type of fire extinguisher puts out a fire by smothering it with carbon dioxide or by discharging a dry chemical, usually sodium bicarbonate.
 Unlike water, the discharge from the fire extinguisher won't conduct electricity.

 In addition, you can use a multi-purpose ABC fire extinguisher, which is also suitable for other types of fires.
 It typically contains dry chemicals.
 Both class C and ABC extinguishers are clearly labeled.